mattermost/mattermost-handbook-1/source/guides/procurement.md

      - They can run a legal and privacy policy review for EU-U.S. Privacy Shield compliance
      - After review is complete, they can run the terms acceptance or e-sign process
      - The NAME and PURPOSE of the system can be updated in our [Systems List](https://airtable.com/shrwSRirvgm3Ayg31/tblI4gu3oPUiZazs8?blocks=hide)
+4. The procurement team will complete the appropriate reviews and run either the credit card setup or e-sign, add you as the business administrator and fill in the appropriate information in the Systems List.

 IMPORTANT:
 - Mattermost runs its own e-sign process.